Technical Reference

 num_import_dllsDistinct DLLs imported

-compile_timestampPE header timestamp field (anomaly = 0 or future date)
+compile_timestampPE header timestamp — 0 or future = anomaly

-is_packed_heuristicHeuristic: 1 if entropy > 7.0 or section names are non-standard
+is_packed_heuristic1 if entropy > 7.0 or non-standard sections

-subsystemPE subsystem value (GUI / console / driver / native)
+subsystemPE subsystem (GUI / console / driver / native)

-Why entropy matters: Legitimate compilers produce predictable entropy patterns — code sections hover around 5–6 bits/byte, data sections are lower.
-Packers, crypters, and reflective loaders compress or encrypt their payloads, which pushes section entropy above 7.5 bits/byte, often with near-uniform distribution across sections (section_entropy_std ≈ 0).
-A single high-entropy section in an otherwise normal PE is also flagged because it's consistent with a packed payload being carried inside a dropper.
+Why entropy matters Legitimate compilers produce predictable entropy patterns — code sections hover around 5–6 bits/byte.
+Packers and crypters push entropy above 7.5 with near-uniform distribution (section_entropy_std ≈ 0).
+A single high-entropy section in an otherwise normal PE is consistent with a packed payload inside a dropper.

-Why compile timestamp matters: Malware authors commonly zero out or forge compile timestamps to evade heuristics.
-A timestamp of 0 or a date in the future is structurally anomalous relative to the training distribution and pushes reconstruction error upward.
+Why compile timestamp matters Malware authors commonly zero out or forge compile timestamps to evade heuristics.
+A timestamp of 0 or a future date is structurally anomalous in the training distribution and pushes reconstruction error upward even when all other features appear normal.

-Threshold calibration: The threshold of 0.163211 was set at the 95th percentile of reconstruction errors on 300 real Windows System32 PE files not seen during training.
-At this threshold, 5% of benign System32 files will generate false positives.
-In practice, user-space false positives are further suppressed by the process knowledge base (1,000+ known-good processes) before any alert is surfaced.
+Threshold calibration The threshold of 0.163211 was set at the 95th percentile of reconstruction errors on 300 real System32 PE files not seen during training.
+False positives are further suppressed by the process knowledge base (1,000+ known-good processes) before any alert is surfaced.

 Behavioral Autoencoder

-Layer 1b takes a completely different approach: instead of inspecting a file, it watches what your computer is doing in aggregate.
-Every 5 minutes, Guardian collapses all system event activity into 12 normalized rate features derived from Windows Event Tracing (ETW).
-These 12 numbers describe the behavioral "fingerprint" of the machine for that window.
-An autoencoder trained on thousands of benign behavioral windows from real machines tries to reconstruct each new window; a high reconstruction error means the window looks like nothing in the benign training distribution — it is behaviorally anomalous.
+Every 5 minutes, Guardian collapses all system event activity into 12 normalized rate features from Windows Event Tracing (ETW).
+The behavioral autoencoder tries to reconstruct each new window from what it learned on thousands of benign windows.
+A high reconstruction error means the window looks like nothing in the benign distribution — it is behaviorally anomalous.

 Network Architecture